grooveyman/removeshortcut/readme.md

 **HOW TO RUN THE PROGRAM**
 1. Double-click on the "runpy.bat" file.
-2. Enter the drive letter/label. eg. (Local Disk D. the drive letter/label is D)
+2. Accept the adminstrator permission.
+(This program does not contain any other malicious content either than what it is expected to do)
-3. Accept the adminstrator permission
+3. Enter the drive letter/label. eg. (Local Disk D. the drive letter/label is D)
 4. Wait patiently for the program to run and take effect. <br>
  <br>